New Moon: The Graphic Novel: Part 2

 Edward apologies to Bella for leaving and promises he will never fail her again.
 Charlie learns that Bella left the country without his permission and grounds her for life.
 Bella learns that Edward still thinks that there is a way to keep The Volturi from knowing that Bella stays human.
 Infuriated that Edward refuses to make Bella immortal, Bella goes to The Cullen’s house to hold a vote on whether or not she should become a vampire.
 Most of the Cullens vote yes in favor except for Rosalie and Edward.
 Carlisle tells Bella he will turn her into a vampire after her high school graduation.

 On the way home, Bella tells Edward that instead of Carlisle turning her, she would rather Edward do it.
 They return to Bella’s house to find Jacob there.
 Edward and Bella talk to Jacob out in the woods outside near Bella’s house and Edward thanks Jacob for keeping her alive while he left.
 Jacob reminds Edward about a key point in the treaty: if one of The Cullens bites a human, the treaty is over.
 Bella reveals that if she chooses to become a vampire then Jacob won’t have attack, furious, Jacob tells Bella she is not going to become one of the Cullens and if she does, he and Sam’s Pack will kill her and The Cullens all together.

 Bella tells Jacob that she chooses Edward and always have chose Edward to be her mate.
 Edward and Jacob almost get into a fight until Bella stops it from getting ugly.
 Jacob leaves, distraught at Bella’s decision.
 Edward tells Bella that she shouldn’t become immortal but Bella reminds him that this is what she wants.
 The book ends with Edward promising that he will change Bella into a vampire on one condition, if she marries him first.

 This volume's release had been delayed infinitely.
-Current estimated release date in the US on July 21, 2020.